-Contemporary Research Problems in Psychology half unit Prerequisites: PSYC 2209, 1 1⁄2 units of psychology credit above the 1000 level and permission of the department

-An introduction to advanced research problems.
+Contemporary Research Problems in Psychology 0.5 unit Prerequisites: PSYC 2209, 1.5 units of psychology credit above the 1000 level and permission of the department An introduction to advanced research problems.
 Topics will include experimental design, statistical analysis, and reporting of results.
 At the end, the student is expected to have designed an independent experiment, submitted a written proposal, and presented the project at a departmental student conference.
 Note: Students who have received credit for PSYC 2210 may not take this course for credit.
-Laboratory required (3 hours/week)